 Andy Andres teaches a course on sabermetrics at Tufts University, the head coach for the MIT Science of Baseball Program and a datacaster for Boston Red Sox games at Fenway Park.
 He is also a senior lecturer of natural science at Boston University’s College of General Studies and an expert in exercise physiology.
 Rory Kirchner is a Visiting Scientist at Bioinformatics Core at Harvard School for Public Health.

-For more information about the 2013 SABR Analytics Conference, visit SABR.org/analytics.
+For more coverage of the 2013 SABR Analytics Conference, visit SABR.org/analytics/2013.